Primary healthcare nursing

 All Registered Nurses who work within the Counties Manukau Health area - including Primary Health Care, Hospice and Aged Care facilities are eligible to apply for Health Workforce New Zealand (HWNZ) application funding (formerly CTA funding) to undertake Post Graduate Education (Level 8).

-Any queries about the HWNZ funding can be directed to Dianne Barnhill, Nurse Coordinator Post Graduate Education at Middlemore Hospital.
+Any queries about the HWNZ funding can be directed to Dianne Barnhill, Post Registration/PDRP Lead at Middlemore Hospital.

 The Nurse Entry to Practice programme available at Counties Manukau Health is a comprehensive twelve-month programme.

 The aim is to provide a supportive environment in which the graduate nurse can progress and ensure competency is maintained throughout their first year of practice enabling him/her to provide a high standard of care and promote continuing professional development.

 These training workshops have been specifically designed to assist Registered Nurses working in Primary Health Care towards competency underpinned by theoretical knowledge in the practical skills required to insert peripheral IV cannulae and/or take blood samples.

 This training has been specifically designed to assist Registered Nurses working in Private Hospitals within Aged Care to manage patients with central venous lines who require an extended length of intravenous antibiotic therapy in the comfort of their own facility.

 The Clinical Training and Education Centre (CTEC) is a multi-disciplinary training facility available for the continued development of all clinical skills for CM Health staff, community groups and other healthcare providers.

 A preceptor is a person trained to orientate new staff enabling them to function safely, effectively and in a manner that the patient/client determines is culturally safe.